-The loss of biodiversity implies the loss of ecosystem services, the impoverishment of the systems that generate food, quality water and clean air, but it also means the loss of a fundamental part of the cultural wealth and identity of the people.
-In addition, degraded ecosystems are more vulnerable to sudden environmental changes and their probability of collapsing and disappearing is increased.
+The loss of biodiversity implies the loss of ecosystem services, the impoverishment of the systems that generate food, quality water, and clean air, but it also means the loss of a fundamental part of the cultural wealth and identity of the people.
+In addition, degraded ecosystems are more vulnerable to sudden environmental changes, and their probability of collapsing and disappearing is increased.
 This means that they are less resilient - the ability of a system (ecosystem, culture) to cope with change and sustain itself over time without losing its identity as a system.

 Knowing how many species are at some level of risk of disappearing requires information about the species and habitats of a given country or region over several decades.
-This is not always possible, so in many cases one has to use available information and make risk estimates based on it.
+This is not always possible, so in many cases, one has to use available information and make risk estimates based on it.

 In Mexico, species in some risk categories are listed in the Official Mexican Norm NOM-059-SEMARNAT-2010, which is a legal tool to protect national biodiversity.

 Based on this standard, there are 475 species in danger of extinction, of which 38.5 percent correspond to plants, mainly cactus.
 In addition, there are 896 threatened species (including 142 reptile species and 340 plant species) and 1,283 subject to special protection, which means that they could become threatened or endangered and strategies for their protection must be initiated.
-Of these last ones, 154 species of amphibians, 152 of birds and 104 of mammals stand out.
+Of these last ones, 154 species of amphibians, 152 birds, and 104 mammals stand out.

-The loss of biodiversity can lead to a point of no return that puts the planet's productive, economic, social and cultural systems at risk.
+The loss of biodiversity can lead to a point of no return that puts the planet's productive, economic, social, and cultural systems at risk.
 As mentioned, it is considered a key element for life and societies, as they are known today, to persist.
 If the rate of species extinction continues to increase, it will take the earth system to a point that may compromise the existence of human civilization in the following centuries.
 Action is needed to reduce the current loss of biodiversity and prevent the degradation of biological and cultural heritage.

 The transformation of the vision and appreciation of living beings with which humans share the planet is at the center of environmental ethics, a current of thought whose objective is to modify economic, political, and social systems to move toward a state in which people achieve well-being within the limits of the planetary system, that is, without leading to the collapse of the systems of which human communities are a part and on which their existence depends.
 In other words, it is about achieving sustainability in the organization of societies.

-The arguments of environmental ethics for the conservation of biodiversity start from recognizing the intrinsic value and the right to existence of the living beings with which humanity shares the planet, since they are part of the complex networks and processes that make up life as we know it.
+The arguments of environmental ethics for the conservation of biodiversity start from recognizing the intrinsic value and the right to existence of the living beings with which humanity shares the planet since they are part of the complex networks and processes that make up life as we know it.
 It calls for respect, responsible and thoughtful use of biodiversity and its resources.

-The interdependence between different species and elements of ecosystems is another argument of environmental ethics to justify the conservation of biodiversity as a whole, since the loss of one species can trigger processes that lead to the extinction of many others.
+The interdependence between different species and elements of ecosystems is another argument of environmental ethics to justify the conservation of biodiversity as a whole since the loss of one species can trigger processes that lead to the extinction of many others.

 Natural Protected Areas, a model of conservation and sustainability